Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 A good supplement for the Adrenals is Dr. John Christopher's Adrenal formula available from the company or its individual distributors only, including its outlet store, The Herb Shop in Springville, Utah, on line "Dr. Christopher's Herb Shop" and not through health food stores.
 You can see what is in each formula on the website and buy capsules and bulk herbs and as with the seaweeds, even make your own combination capsules.

-I take their thyroid maintenance formula powder, and mix it with the adrenal formula and, for me, the pancreas tea formula.
+I take the Dr Christopher thyroid maintenance formula powder, and mix it with the adrenal formula and, for me, the pancreas tea formula.
 And I feel much more energy and balance in my body than with the adrenal formula alone.
+Often I will encapsulate some of each and take them throughout the day.
+I also like the herbal thyroid which is different.
+I prefer to take a lot of the maintenance formula.

 The adrenals are part of the Kidney Yang function and underlying it is Kidney Yin, which is the foundational energy system in the body in Tradition Chinese Medicine.
 Rehmannia 6 is the classic herbal remedy to take for both kidney yin and spleen deficiency, which might be a universal deficiency in the majority of people's organs.